AjjMC/ajjgui/README.md

     /function ajjgui:_open {player:[I;-1547620582,-1960489320,-1638997249,1765947055],id:"settings"}
     ```

+> [!IMPORTANT]
-> **NOTE:** These chest boats ride an interaction entity surrounding their hitbox and preventing other players from accessing them.
+> These chest boats ride an interaction entity surrounding their hitbox and preventing other players from accessing them.
 If players come too close, the GUI is closed.
 This minor inconvenience is for ensuring complete robustness.

 ## Running GUI Commands and Accessing Data